agupta15k/Donatify/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for the Donation Home.
+This section guides you through submitting an enhancement suggestion for the Donatify.

 #### Before Submitting An Enhancement Suggestion
 * Check the **debugging guide.**